 #37 Dining Manager: If you need to make any changes to your dining rotation, request a specific table assignment (like a private table), or book a Palo/Remy reservations; you will want to plan on meeting with the Dining Manager.
 You can ask a Disney crew member when you board where you can meet the Dining Manager.

-#38 Children Programming: This is something that can be done anytime on the 1st day of your cruise.
+#38 Children Programming (Kids Club): This is something that can be done anytime on the 1st day of your cruise.
 We normally get lunch and get settled into our room, before we head over to Children Programming.
 You will want to spend a few minutes to check the kids into the Children Programming.
 For the Oceaneer Lab and Club, the kids will need to get Disney Cruise MagicBands.

 #40 Bibbidi Bobbidi Boutique or Pirate League: If you want to book a Bibbidi Bobbidi Boutique experience or the Pirate League on Pirate Night, you will want to stop by to book your reservation.
 These experiences book up quickly!